Intel revamps Atom chips in bid to find mobile footing

+* Fitch downgrades South Africa credit rating (Adds Fitch downgrade, police, details)

-SANTA CLARA, California Intel Corp (INTC.O) on Monday unveiled the most extensive overhaul of its Atom mobile processors, with improved performance that the PC chipmaker expects will help it challenge Qualcomm (QCOM.O) in smartphones and tablets.
+SANTA CLARA, California May 6 Intel Corp on Monday unveiled the most extensive overhaul of its Atom mobile processors, with improved performance that the PC chipmaker expects will help it challenge Qualcomm in smartphones and tablets.

 The new microarchitecture, code-named Silvermont, will be a key building block in upcoming Intel chips for mobile gadgets, microservers and car entertainment systems, Chief Product Officer Dadi Perlmutter told reporters at an event on Monday.